-A Higher Level Apprenticeship (HLA) is a unique work-based programme which enables participants to earn while they learn and gain a nationally recognised professional qualification (Foundation Degree).
-Successful candidates will be employed in a company relevant to their chosen profession to gain valuable experience over a 2 or 3 year period.
-This experience will feature a close mentoring relationship and academic support provided by North West Regional College as they progress through the relevant Foundation Degree.
+A Higher Level Apprenticeship (HLA) is a unique work-based programme which enables participants to earn while they learn and gain a nationally recognised professional qualification (HNC, HND, Level 5 Diploma or Foundation Degree).
+Successful candidates will be employed in a company relevant to their chosen profession to gain valuable industry experience.
+This experience will feature a close mentoring relationship and academic support provided by North West Regional College as they progress through the relevant higher level qualification.

 Applicants can apply online via the College website for their chosen HLA.
-The entry criteria will be set out by the Head of Department for each HLA course and this information will be provided to the Business Support Centre.
-Applicants will be asked to upload a CV along with their completed online application.
-The Business Support Centre (BSC) will set up interviews between the employers and applicants.
-The BSC will inform successful applicants and these applicants will be given an offer letter confirming details of the course.
+The entry criteria will be set out by the Head of Department for each HLA course and this information will be provided to the HLA Skills Development Officer.
+Applicants will be asked to upload a CV (and personal statement for Accountancy) along with their completed online application.
+The HLA Skills Development Officer will circulate CVs and support employers to set up interviews with applicants.
+The HLA Skills Development Officer will inform successful applicants and these applicants will be given an offer letter confirming details of the course.